There are lots of HVAC brands that make mini-split systems, but Mitsubishi is one of the best-selling (if not the best-selling) brands in the country.

 - You or someone in your household doesn’t like the looks of the wall-mounted system

-There are actually two different varieties of ceiling cassette models.
-One type blows in a single direction, which makes sense for smaller spaces where the cassette is installed near where the ceiling meets the wall.
+There are two different varieties of ceiling cassette models.
+One type blow in a single direction, which makes sense for smaller spaces where the cassette is installed near where the ceiling meets the wall.
 Another type blows in four different directions.
-It's often the best choice for larger spaces and when you want the cassette positioned near the center of the room.
+It’s often the best choice for larger spaces and when you want the cassette positioned near the center of the room.

 Since the cassette blends right in with the ceiling, most people won’t even notice it.
 If it wasn’t making you comfortable 24/7, you might even forget it was there.